 Federal environmental compliance responsibilities and procedures follow the Trustee Council SOP, which are laid out in Section 9.4.6 of that document.
-Following this SOP, the Implementing Trustees for each alternative will ensure that the status of environmental compliance (e.g., completed vs. in progress) is tracked through the Restoration Portal.
-The Implementing Trustees will keep a record of compliance documents (e.g., ESA biological opinions, USACE permits) and ensure that they are submitted for inclusion in the Administrative Record.
+Following this SOP, the implementing Trustees for each alternative will ensure that the status of environmental compliance (e.g., completed vs. in progress) is tracked through the Trustee Council's website.
+The Implementing Trustees will keep a record of compliance documents (e.g., ESA biological opinions, USACE permits) and ensure that they are submitted for inclusion in the DWH Administrative Record.